Three ideas to generate new business from existing clients

 If you would like to find out more about the APS and how it could work for your clients, click here.

 Utilise technology to involve beneficiaries from the start

-By adopting video calls and online paperwork during this crisis, advisers now have the experience and confidence to run meetings virtually.
+By adopting video calls and online paperwork, advisers now have the experience and confidence to run meetings virtually.

 Utilising this technology allows the next generation to be involved from the earliest opportunity regardless of their location.
 This in turn means that a wider family financial plan can evolve from day one.
 As a result, every beneficiary can feel like they are an important part of the process.

 Building this connection not only helps improve trust levels between advisers and beneficiaries.
 It also increases the likelihood that these people will become directs clients of the future.

 Existing clients also have added peace of mind.
 This strategy gives them the security to know the people they care about most are being taken care.
 These beneficiaries will also have the knowledge to utilise their inheritance in the best way possible.